Butterfly Symbolism and Meanings

 What Exactly are Butterflies?

 Butterflies are large, flying insects, with colorful and scaley wings.
-There are about 17,500 butterfly species all over the world, of varying colors, sizes and other characteristics.
-Their life cycle involves four main stages – eggs, caterpillar, chrysalis and butterfly.
+There are about 17,500 butterfly species all over the world, of varying colors, sizes and other characteristics., and their life cycle involves four main stages – eggs, caterpillar, chrysalis and butterfly.

 General Symbolism of Butterflies